 2. Set a budget

 Once you know what you need, it’s time to set a budget.
 Think about how much you can realistically afford to spend on freelance graphic design.

 The cost of design is a big topic since pricing can range from $15 to $150 per hour.
 Once you specify what you need, the ballpark should narrow down a bit.
 But there are still multiple factors at play, such as the experience and location of your designer.

 Remember that bad design can cost you more in the long run.
 Bad design could mean losing customers, and fixing things can be time-consuming.

 3. Find freelancers

 With your design needs and budget specified, it’s time to look for your perfect match.
 You can opt for one of the many freelance platforms to find a graphic designer online.
 However, this option is time-consuming and somewhat risky (many beginners and unprofessional designers also have their profiles on these platforms).

 A better option is finding someone through word-of-mouth.
 Ask around because it’s always a good idea to work with someone with a good reputation.

-Additionally, specific Google searches can help you out.
+Additionally, Google searches can help you out.
 If a designer has a beautiful website that also pops up high in the search results, you have to give them credit.
-A simple search could be: graphic designer + your location + the graphic design services you need.
+A simple search could also be “graphic designer near me + the specific type of graphic design” you need.